syngenta/acai-python-docs/README.md

-# acai-js-docs
+# acai-python-docs

-Docs repo for the acai-js project
+Docs repo for the acai-python project